 All food may have some natural bacteria.
 Improper storage or handling gives the bacteria a chance to grow.
 Food can also be contaminated with bacteria from other sources that can make you ill.
 Contaminated or unclean food can be very dangerous, especially to children.
 Each year, foodborne illnesses kill 3,000 people of all ages.
 They also cause fever, stomach cramps, vomiting, and diarrhea in about 48 million Americans.

 Tips from the CDC to prevent food contamination

 When at the grocery store, pick up perishable food (such as meat, eggs, and milk) at the very end of your shopping trip.
 This helps them stay cool.

 Take food home right away so that it does not spoil in a hot car.

 Avoid raw or unpasteurized milk.

-Because eggs, meat, seafood, and poultry are most likely to contain bacteria, do not allow their juices to drip on other food.
+Eggs, meat, seafood, and poultry are most likely to contain bacteria.
+Don't let their juices drip on other food.

 Store food properly: